> Tony Pritchett created the first computer-animated character in the world.

 Anyway, the point is, is that Noll did all this in 1965.

-But hang on… Those dancers… I just don’t see them as appearing ‘alive’… As a character animator, I perceive Noll’s Computer Ballet is motion graphics and not character animation.
+But – those dancers… I just don’t see them as appearing ‘alive’.
+As a character animator, I’d say Noll’s Computer Ballet is motion graphics and not character animation.
+But it’s subjective.

-I think it is fair to say that The Flexipede is the world’s first CG character animation and the first ‘illusion of life’ achieved through animation.
+I personally think that it’s fair to say that The Flexipede is the world’s first computer generated character animation and the first ‘illusion of life’ achieved through animation.

 Compare the Flexipede’s spiral eye reacting to stimulus onscreen… this is animation acting.
+A facial expression.
 It is what we call a ‘take’.
 Noll’s ballet dancers are wonderful but wether they are acting or not is debatable.
+I suppose you could get into a whole thing about dance and performance here.
+They’re acting with their whole bodies – but I just think it looks like motion graphics to me – not little like stickmen dancing about.

 And who am I to judge anyway?
 Just some character animator who’s learned how to press few Adobe software buttons :)K